aymerick/raymond/README.md

 10 VALJEAN
 ```

-Note that this kind of automatic conversion is done with `bool` type too, thanks to the `IsTruth()` function.
+Note that this kind of automatic conversion is done with `bool` type too, thanks to the `IsTrue()` function.

 ### Options Argument